Quadratic torsion subgroups of modular Jacobian varieties: Abstract

 \section{Abstract}

-Let $D$ be an odd positive square-free integer.
-In this paper, we prove that the $\chi$-part of the torsion subgroup of $J_0(D^2)$ agrees with the $\chi$-part of its cuspidal subgroup up to a factor of $6D$, where $\chi$ is the quadratic character of conductor $D$.
+Let $D$ be an odd square-free positive integer and $C$ a divisor of $D$.
+For any quadratic character $\chi$ modulo $C$, we prove that the $\chi$-part of the group $J_0(DC)_\text{tor}$ of torsion points of $J_0(DC)$ coincides with the $\chi$-part of its cuspidal subgroup, away from those primes of bad reduction or where possible congruences between oldforms and newforms occur.